PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom was proud of buying the cow; one of her proudest achievements: “Yes.” but she noticed The Tailor was concerned: “Why?”.

 The Tailor looked at Tom with regret, gently stating: “All day Jack was asking a rather high price.”, but Tom did not understand.
 The Tailor seemed to notice, breaking the slight pause by continuing: “I wondered if...  would you share how much the cow cost you?”.
-The Tailor was aware this was a rude question, but felt concern for the pair.
+The Tailor was aware this was a rude question.

 Tom shrugged: “Three apple pips.“